Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Introduction

-However, a well-known bottleneck is the computational complexity of MMD-based approaches, which makes their application to streaming data impractical.
-When comparing the distributions of two sets of data of sizes $m$ and $n$, the computation of MMD costs $\O\left(m^2 + n^2\right)$, with a memory complexity of $\O\left(m+n\right)$.
-Thus, naively computing MMD for each possible change point on a data stream with $t$ observations has a complexity of $\O\left(t^3\right)$ per insert.
-As $t$ can be very large, runtime and memory requirements must be constant or at least sublinear \citep{domingos2003miningmassivedatastreams}.
+Despite these benefits, a well-known bottleneck of MMD-based approaches is their computational complexity.
+When comparing the distributions of two sets of data of sizes $m$ and $n$, respectively, the computation of MMD with classical estimators is in $\O\left(m^2 + n^2\right)$, with a memory complexity in $\O\left(m+n\right)$.
+Naively computing MMD for each possible change point on a data stream with $t=m+n$ observations has a complexity in $\O\left(t^3\right)$ for each new observation.
+These properties render the direct application of MMD to change detection in data streams impractical.

-In this paper, we introduce Maximum Mean Discrepancy on Exponential Windows (MMDEW), an algorithm that allows the efficient online computation of MMD and the detection of changes in data streams.
+In this paper, we introduce Maximum Mean Discrepancy on Exponential Windows (MMDEW), a change detection algorithm for data streams that solves the above bottleneck.
+Specifically, our \tb{contributions} include the following.